Avali-Triage-Team/Avali/README.md

 # Avali
 Avali mod with community additions

-This Unstable fork will try to keep up to date with the Unstable version of Starbound.
-Be aware that this may lag quite a bit behind UNstable, and much like Unstable may be, well, unstable.
 Please report issues promptly, using the Issues button to the right of the files.

 # Installation instructions
 Download most recent release's ZIP file from https://github.com/Fevix/Avali/releases and extract into Starbound - Unstable/giraffe_storage/mods.
 Files should look like this: